 Target Type: Other (timeline)

 Condition(s): Alzheimer's Disease

 Company: Cortexyme, Inc., Quince Therapeutics

-This small molecule is an orally available inhibitor of gingipains.
-This investigational therapy approach grew out of the discovery that gingipains, cysteine proteases of the periodontal pathogen Porphyromonas gingivalis.
+This small molecule is an orally available protease inhibitor targeting the lysine proteases of the periodontal pathogen Porphyromonas gingivalis.
 Known as gingipains, these proteases penetrate gingival tissue and cause inflammation at the site of periodontitis (O'Brien-Simpson et al., 2009).
 Periodontitis has been linked epidemiologically to cognitive impairment, and P. gingivalis bacterial lipopolysaccharide has been detected in postmortem brain tissue of people with AD (Poole et al., 2013).
 Oral P. gingivalis has been called a risk factor for Alzheimer's disease (Kanagasingam et al., 2020).